-In a world that is crumbling you may think that there is no room for entertainment.
+In a world that is crumbling, you may think that there is no room for entertainment.
 That may be true for the first months after the aftermath.
 However, once things start to settle, you will have to find ways to entertain yourself and your loved ones.
 You will need to find a way to past the time and improve your morale.
-It will become a bigger need if you have children and you will need to keep them busy.
+It will become a more significant need if you have children and you will need to keep them busy.
 There will be so many things to be done that the last thing you need is to deal with some moody kids.
 You will need to stack some board games and you will need to know how to make toys from what you can find (scavenge).

 There are many DIY articles online on how to make various toys for the kids.
-Everything from puppets to complex wooden toys can be made if you follow the instructions.
+Everything from puppets to elaborate wooden toys can be made if you follow the instructions.
 While these rudimentary toys might work for the small ones, you will need something else for the teenagers.
-Many preppers have in their EMP protection bags an iPad full with games or ebooks that will come in handy during harsh times.
+Many preppers have in their EMP protection bags an iPad full of games or ebooks that will come in handy during harsh times.

 Related reading: Items that can be used for barter during a disaster

 Another form of entertainment is to get everyone involved and take part in completing the daily chores.
 If you have small kids, they will see it as a game and they will be eager to help.
 Kids will not hesitate to help their parents if they are asked to do so.
-They will build up confidence and they will learn how to handle various tasks.
-It will create a special bond that will bring them closer to their parents.
+They will build up confidence, and they will learn how to handle various tasks.
+It will create a unique bond that will bring them closer to their parents.

 There will be those who will rely on tobacco and alcohol as a form of relaxation or entertainment.
 However, this approach is not recommended during a time of crisis.
 If you’ve stockpiled these items, you will be better off if you use them as barter.

 You will need to find ways to entertain yourself and your family members if you want to keep your calm and think things through.
-You can’t always be on the edge and you need to unwind from time to time.
+You can’t always be on edge and you need to unwind from time to time.

 Social interaction in a world without electricity

 Isolation over long periods of times will drastically affect the human mind and you will end up going crazy.
-There are many studies about human isolation and the damaging effects of long periods of isolation from society and current needs, combined with the sensory deprivation.
+There are many studies about human separation and the damaging effects of long periods of isolation from society and current needs, combined with the sensory deprivation.
 People become depressed and manifest signs of schizophrenia.
 They tend to lose self-consciousness and over time, they start to see and hear things that do not exist.

 In a world without electricity, you will need to interact with other humans and the reasons may vary from person to person.
 You can’t be a lone wolf forever and sooner or later you will need to seek other people.
 No matter how well prepared you are, you will need to interact with other survivors if you need help for various problems, like treating a nasty wound or fixing a generator.
 You will need to interact with people if you want to barter.
 Or maybe you will seek other people because you just need a companion for when things get rough.

 Social interaction can be developed and exploited if you are part of a survival group.
-Statistically, you have better chances of surviving if you are part of a group.
+Statistically, you have better chances of surviving if you are part of a team.
 Humans made it so far because we are social beings and we often depend on networks of people to get things done.

 Self-Development in a world without electricity

 Self-development will become mandatory and this is another reason why you should be part of a group.
 Collective memory will hopefully help us build things like they once were.
 Living among people from which you have something to learn, will help you improve your knowledge and pass it on to your kids.
-It might sound childish for some but keeping a journal and documenting events, keeping track of seasonal changes, monitoring the activity of your neighbors or just simply keeping track of your supplies, will become an important activity.
+It might sound childish for some but keeping a journal and documenting events, keeping track of seasonal changes, monitoring the activity of your neighbors or just simply keeping track of your supplies, will become a significant activity.
 It will help you to improve your life in a changed world.
 Even more, it will be a useful teaching for the next generations.

 You will be forced to adapt to a world without electricity because things might not get back to normal.
 The areas of interest described in this article should be considered by everyone.
-You don’t have to be a prepper, a survivalist or an off-gridder to want to live if disaster like an EMP attack would happen tomorrow.
+You don’t have to be a prepper, a survivalist or an off-gridder to want to live if a disaster like an EMP attack would happen tomorrow.
 I hope we never have to find out how we would live in a world without electricity and that all this knowledge will not be tested.
 Make sure you read the first part of this article if you feel that something is missing.